 - Career Fairs/Company Road shows – Even if you are not due to graduate for another year or two, you should still attend career fairs.
 This will be an opportunity for you to ask questions without worrying about looking uninformed.
 Start your job search preparations at least a year before your graduation.
 NOTE – Always be smartly dressed for career fairs.
 First impressions do count and, as most of your fellow students will have turned up in jeans or casual wear, why not stand out from the crowd?
 Show potential employers that you mean business.

-- Be up to date with Current Affairs! - You must always read or listen to the news every day.
-You must be aware of what is going on not only in your country but be aware of major world events as these events may impact the sector in which you are targeting?
+- Be up to date with Current Affairs! – You must always read or listen to the news every day.
+You must be aware of what is going on not only in your own country but be aware of major world events as these may impact the sector in which you are targeting?
 For example, if the price of oil rises in the market and you are targeting the airline business, then this will have an impact.
-The BBC radio (world service) and/or website cover a wide range of international news.
-Listening to or reading information from the BBC is also useful to help improve your spoken and /or written English.
+The BBC radio (world service) and/or website covers a wide range of international news.
+Listening to or reading information from the BBC is also useful to helping you improve your spoken and written English.

 - Invitation to Interview – When invited to interview, reply with a polite email or SMS – depending on the mode of communication the manager used – accepting the invitation.
 If, for whatever reason, you are unable to attend this interview i.e. you’ve already accepted another job offer or you are unable to attend due to a hospital appointment, then politely decline or explain the reasons why you are unable to attend at the date/time specified by the manager.
 Politely ask for an alternative appointment.
 NOTE – Never ignore an interview invitation (even if you have another job) and no matter whether this invitation has been sent by email or SMS, never use text speak when communicating with an HR manager.
 Maintain professional standards at all times.